-- Make the school aware if their child is poorly, particularly if the child was due to come into school - Make the school aware if there are any changes to the welfare or circumstances of the child or family that the school need to be aware of - ☆ Be respectful when making any complaints or concerns known to staff - Seek help from the school if they need it with regards to work or any other support.
+- Make the school aware if their child is poorly, particularly if the child was due to come into school - Make the school aware if there are any changes to the welfare or circumstances of the child or family that the school need to be aware of - ☆ Be respectful when making any complaints or concerns known to staff

+Seek help from the school if they need it with regards to work or any other support.
 There is a wealth of information on the school website including information about Online-Safety and Mental Health & Wellbeing.
+Parents are reminded to communicate via the school office if they need to speak with the class teacher.